sourcegraph/sourcegraph-public-snapshot/doc/cody/custom-commands.md

 #### `commands.<id>.mode`

 The interaction mode to use.
-Allows you to choose if the command add to the current Cody chat, starts a new inline chat, or inserts/replaces code directly in the editor.

 Type: `string`